 Currently, there are no FDA-approved therapies for MDD with the mechanism of action of AV-101.
 However, products approved for other indications, for example, the anesthetic ketamine, are being or may be used off-label for treatment of MDD, as well as other CNS indications for which AV-101 may have therapeutic potential.
-Additionally, other treatment options, such psychotherapy and electroconvulsive therapy (ECT), are sometimes used instead of antidepressant medications to treat patients with MDD.
+Additionally, other treatment options, such psychotherapy and electroconvulsive therapy, are sometimes used instead of and before antidepressant medications to treat patients with MDD.

-In the field of new generation antidepressants focused on modulation of the NMDA receptor, our principal competitor is Naurex, Inc., which is developing GLYX-13 and NRX-1074 for treatment-resistant MDD.
-Although each of these drug candidates is a peptide and may not be orally-active (GLYX-13 is only administered intravenously and, we believe, NRX-1074 has not yet been administered orally to human subjects), both are new generation NMDA modulators focused on the glycine binding site of the NMDA receptor.
+In the field of new generation antidepressants focused on modulation of the NMDAR, our principal competitor is Naurex, Inc., which is developing GLYX-13 and NRX-1074 for treatment-resistant MDD.
+On July 26, 2015, Allergan plc, a global pharmaceutical company, announced that it will acquire GLYX-13 and NRX-1074 from Naurex, Inc. for a \$560 million up front payment, as well as potential research and development success-based and sales threshold milestone payments.
+Although each of these drug candidates is a peptide and may not be orally active (GLYX-13 is only administered intravenously and, we believe, NRX-1074 has not yet been administered orally to human subjects), both are new generation NMDAR modulators focused on the GyB site of the NMDAR.

 Many of our potential competitors, alone or with their strategic partners, have substantially greater financial, technical and human resources than we do and significantly greater experience in the discovery and development of product candidates, obtaining FDA and other regulatory approvals of treatments and the commercialization of those treatments.
-We believe that a range of pharmaceutical and biotechnology companies have programs to develop small molecule drug candidates for the treatment of depression, epilepsy, neuropathic pain, Parkinson's disease and other neurological conditions and diseases, including, but not limited to, Abbott Laboratories, Actavis, Astra Zeneca, Eli Lilly, GlaxoSmithKline, Johnson & Johnson, Lundbeck, Merck, Novartis, Otsuka, Pfizer, Roche, Sumitomo Dainippon, and Takeda.
+We believe that a range of pharmaceutical companies have programs to develop small molecule drug candidates for the treatment of depression, including, MDD, epilepsy, neuropathic pain, Parkinson's disease and other neurological conditions and diseases, including, but not limited to, Abbott Laboratories, Allergan, AstraZeneca, Eli Lilly, GlaxoSmithKline, Johnson & Johnson, Lundbeck, Merck, Novartis, Otsuka, Pfizer, Roche, Sanofi, Shire, Sumitomo Dainippon, and Takeda.
 Mergers and acquisitions in the biotechnology and pharmaceutical industries may result in even more resources being concentrated among a smaller number of our competitors.
 Our commercial opportunity could be reduced or eliminated if our competitors develop and commercialize products that are safer, more effective, have fewer or less severe side effects, are more convenient or are less expensive than any products that we may develop.
 Our competitors also may obtain FDA or other regulatory approval for their products more rapidly than we may obtain approval for ours, which could result in our competitors establishing a strong market position before we are able to enter the market.
 We expect that AV-101 will have to compete with a variety of therapeutic products and procedures.